Sheng-Jun/Easy_plot/README.md

 Let the offset for the origin be t radians, the default is 0.
 Operators are allowed.

 **ax = a matplotlib.axes.AxesSubplot object**
-By this, user create a figure with a set of subplots, then use Easy\_Plot() to plot one of them.
+With this feature, ser create a figure with a set of subplots, then use Easy\_Plot() to plot one of them.
 For example,
 fig, (ax1, ax2) = subplots(2, 1, sharex=True)
 a = Easy\_Plot('x', ax=ax1,...)